- 1972 Olympic Triple Gold Medalist

 - Wild Orca Coach 1998-present

 Note from the Head Coach

-Swimmers get ready to go!
-Dust off your "swim toys" (aka: fins & goggles), put on an Orca shirt, wear a smile, and come down to the Westover Club to give a nice big Wild Orca "hello" to your buddies and the coaches who think you're grand :).
-Summer season is just around the corner!
+Looking forward to seeing everyone this year!
+Just wear your smile and be ready to give a nice big Wild Orca "hello" to your buddies and the coaches, who by the way, think you're grand :).
+Summer season is around the corner!

 Parents please know that we coaches and swimmers appreciate very much, our wonderful Orca parent group (aka: POD Parents), and all the things you do to support the Orca program.
 Thank you in advance for what’s bound to be another great season because of your supportive efforts.

 See you at the pool :)

 Adam, a NW Austin native, made the neighborhood rounds attending Hill Elementary, Murchison Middle School, and Anderson High.
 He earned an Environmental Studies degree, with a minor in Geology, from Texas State University.
 We know Adam “rocks” . . . now we know why!

-A Westover Club member his whole life, As a young Wild Orca, Adam had his share of splashes in the Westover Pool with Orca (& now coach) buddy, Cooper.
+A Westover Club member his whole life, As a young Wild Orca, Adam had his share of splashes in the Westover Pool with Orca (& now coach) buddy, Cooper Bell.
 He is an avid tennis player and for years taught tennis at Westover.
 Adam enjoys yoga, finds his zen at Barton Springs, and since 2017 has re-kindled his Orca Spirit as a Wild Orca Coach.

 The Orcas are grateful to have his energy, spirit and expertise again this season!